-Best Boutique Hotels in the World
+Best Boutique Hotels

 Park City hasn’t always been the winter and summer sports mecca it is today.
 The city’s fame originally developed through the discovery of gold, silver and lead and the establishment of silver mines in the 1860s.
-To provide for the influx of migrating miners and their families, three schools were built: Washington, Lincoln and Jefferson, with Washington School House is the only one remaining today.
+To provide for the influx of migrating miners and their families, three schools were built: Washington, Lincoln and Jefferson, with Washington School House the only one remaining today.

 After a series of tragic events — World War I, the Great Depression, a fire that almost destroyed the city and an explosion that killed 34 miners — the local mining industry collapsed.
 Luckily, the city was able to capitalize on something that would prove to be more profitable and long-term: ski tourism.
 Its first ski resort opened in 1963, and today, Park City houses more tourists than residents.
 That explains the metamorphosis undergone by the Washington School House in its 120-year history, from school to bed-and-breakfast to ultra-luxe boutique hotel.